 About the Minor

 The art history minor is intended to reach students who would like to incorporate the study of artworks and architecture into their work in other disciplines and/or who discover art history later in their college career.
 The art history minor maintains the geographical breadth, historical depth, and academic rigor that is characteristic of the major but comprises fewer art history courses and does not require study of a foreign language.
 Art history minors may not write honors theses.
-For admission to minor, students must have a B average in art history courses as well as a B average overall.
+For admission to minor, students must have taken a minimum of three art history courses, and have a B average in art history, as well as a B average overall.

 The Art History Program Director will admit students to the minor and certify them upon its completion.
 To sign up for the minor, students need to complete a minor declaration form found in the portfolio via EP>Student>Academic Career>Major/Minor/Cert Declaration.

 Upon completing the minor, students must submit a completed minor certification form (http://www.wesleyan.edu/art/arthist/form/FORM-Minor_grad_requirements.pdf).